peeje17/Sesame-Street---Childrens-learning/README.md

 ## H3
 The Sesame Street program originally targeted children who lived in cities and had a low socioeconomic background (Lovelace, 1990).
 Therefore, I expect beeing a regular viewer of the program and coming from a disadvange home increases those childrens knowledge about numbers (H3).
-The site varible can help me answer that question, which a grouped as following:
+The site varible can help me answer that question, which are grouped as following:

 1 = disadvantaged inner city
 2 = advantaged suburban